mariadb-corporation/MaxScale/routers/schemarouter/SchemaRouter.md

 ## Limitations

-The dbshard router currently has some limitations due to the nature of the sharding implementation and the way the session variables are detected and routed.
+The schemarouter router currently has some limitations due to the nature of the sharding implementation and the way the session variables are detected and routed.
 Here is a list of the current limitations.

 - Cross-database queries (e.g. SELECT column FROM database1.table UNION select column FROM database2.table) are not supported and are routed either to the first explicit database in the query, the current database in use or to the first available database, if none of the previous conditions are met.